bradfrost/atomic-design/chapter-1.md

 > Responsive deliverables should look a lot like fully-functioning Twitter Bootstrap-style systems custom tailored for your clients’ needs.
 These living code samples are self-documenting style guides that extend to accommodate a client’s needs as well as the needs of the ever-evolving multi-device web. <cite>[Dave Rupert](http://daverupert.com/2013/04/responsive-deliverables/)<cite>

 ## Design systems save the day
-Advantages of design systems: promote consistency, establish a consistent vocabulary, create more robust deliverables, establish a system that can be modified and extended, future-friendly
+Advantages of design systems: promote consistency, establish a consistent vocabulary, create more robust deliverables, establish a system that can be modified and extended, future-friendly.

 In her phenomenal book [Front-end Style Guides](http://maban.co.uk/projects/front-end-style-guides/), Anna Debenham explains the myriad benefits of establishing a front-end style guide:
+- Promotes consistency and cohesion
+- Easier to test
+- Better workflow
+- Creates a shared vocabulary
+- Useful reference
-- Establish a consistent, shared vocabulary between everyone involved
+- Establish a consistent, shared vocabulary between everyone involved in a project.

 http://us5.campaign-archive1.com/?u=7e093c5cf4&id=ead8a72012&e=ecb25a3f93